 - Variables from a protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).
 [Otherwise it would not be possible to deduce the causality for the expandable connector element.] - A connect equation may not (directly or indirectly) connect two connectors of outer elements. [indirectly is similar to them being part of the same connection set however, connections to outer elements are "moved up" before forming connection sets.
-Otherwise the connection sets could contain "redundant" information breaking the equation count for locally balanced models and blocks.] - Subscripts in a connector reference shall be parameter expressions or the special operator ":". - If the array sizes do not match, the original variables are filled with one-sized dimensions from the left until the number of dimensions match before the connection set equations are generated. - Constants or parameters in connected components yield the appropriate assert statements; connections are not generated.
+Otherwise the connection sets could contain "redundant" information breaking the equation count for locally balanced models and blocks.] - Subscripts in a connector reference shall be parameter expressions or the special operator ":". - Constants or parameters in connected components yield the appropriate assert statements to check that they have the same value; connections are not generated.